-- *Bring a diabetes play kit rather than using the child’s actual care kit for demonstration.
-A play diabetes care kit should include: Needless lancing device, needless syringe, an old bottle of insulin, alcohol wipes, a glucose meter, and a juice box or glucose tablets.
+- Bring a diabetes play kit rather than using the child’s actual care kit for demonstration.
+A play diabetes care kit could include: Needless lancing device, needless syringe, an old bottle of insulin, alcohol wipes, a glucose meter, expired test strips, and a juice box or glucose tablets.

 - Prepare for the question and answer period prior to arriving at the school.
 It is a good idea to contact one of your medical providers to review the basic information several weeks before the scheduled presentation.

 - Everyone needs something called insulin to help the body use energy from food to grow, play, and feel healthy.
 Most people have insulin already inside their bodies.
 When kids have diabetes, they don’t have any insulin in their bodies, so they have to get the insulin from an injection or an insulin pump instead.

 - Diabetes is a funny word.
 It sounds like “Die-a-beat-ees”, but we don’t expect children to die from having diabetes (presenter may want to spell the word on the blackboard for school-age children).

 - People can’t catch diabetes like a cold or flu.

 - Eating too much sugar does not cause diabetes.